FlorianWilhelm/wald-stack-demo/README.md

 * [Overview Quickstart ML with Snowpark for Python] by Snowflake
 * [Advanced Quickstart ML with Snowpark for Python] by Snowflake
 * [Quickstart Data Engineering with Snowpark for Python and dbt] by Snowflake
-* [Sample queries from tpch-dbgen] by Dragan Sahpaski
 * [Upgrade to the Modern Analytics Stack: Doing More with Snowpark, dbt, and Python] by Ripu Jain and Anders Swanson
 * [dbt cheetsheet] by Bruno S. de Lima